Thank you so much. Thank you all for coming. It’s a great pleasure for me to be here with all of you.

 STREAM is about international youth hitchhiking rather aimlessly around East Africa who run smack into revolt, revolution, and insurrection.
 Think ON THE ROAD meets Idi Amin.

-I had a couple of thousand dollars in the bank saved from snow shoveling, lawn mowing, and various summer jobs.
-A thousand dollars at that time was a lot more money than it is today.
+I had a couple of thousand dollars in the bank saved from shoveling snow, lawn mowing, and various summer jobs.
+That was a lot more money than it is today.
 So I headed for Europe that summer and vowed to live very frugally to make my money last as long as possible.

-But after the summer ended I kept going.
+But after the summer ended I didn’t go home.
+I kept going.
 I stayed on the road.
 I had a friend, David, who also was at loose ends.
 We got together in Israel and found a cheap flight to Ethiopia.
 And that was the start of my African adventures.
 It was 1972.
-And I didn’t come back home until four years later.
+And I didn’t return home until four years later.

 Now what was Africa like as we found it at the start of 1972?

 After independence, which came around 1960, East Africa was unstable and very poor.
 Self-government was novel and untested.
-The colonial powers had herded hundreds of unrelated ethnic groups into made-up countries with nonsense borders and froze society for close to a century.
-Everywhere after independence there were political assassinations, massacres, tides of refugees, and military coups.
+The colonial powers had herded hundreds of unrelated ethnic groups into made-up countries with nonsense borders and kept society and social change in a deep freeze for close to a century.
+And they never invested much in those countries.
+Almost everywhere after independence there were political assassinations, massacres, tides of refugees, and military coups.
 This region experienced a level of mayhem that few Westerners understood or can now remember.

 Look, mass killing in Uganda was already in full swing in March 1972 when David and I arrived.
 A year earlier in 1971 General Idi Amin had overthrown President Milton Obote.
 Yet Amin could not rule Uganda without the guns of his soldiers.
 Amin feared anyone, military or civilian, who might still be loyal to Obote.
 He killed as many Obote supporters as he could.
 The killings started within the army and quickly grew to tens of thousands.

-But even more shocking were the slaughters by the Burundi army that followed.
+But even more shocking the article described the slaughters by the Burundi army that followed.
 The Tutsi-led army countered the Hutu death squads with a much bigger, much better organized ethnic bloodletting of their own, killing Hutus, especially educated Hutus.
 Specifically they aimed to eliminate any Hutu who had completed the fourth grade.
-That’s because the leaders of the revolt had been unemployed Hutu schoolteachers, who could not find a job in Tutsi-ruled Burundi.
-By May 1972 if you were a Hutu who had passed the fourth grade in Burundi it was a death sentence.
-Tens of thousands were already dead when I was in Angola.
+That’s because the Burundi authorities suspected that the leaders of the revolt had been unemployed Hutu schoolteachers who could not find a job in Tutsi-ruled Burundi.
+Their solution to the problem of educated Hutus who could not find a job in Tutsi-dominated Burundi was to kill the .
+All of them.
+By May 1972 this had become a death sentence for any Hutu who had passed the fourth grade in Burundi.
+Tens of thousands were already dead by that morning when I was in Angola reading the Herald Trib.
 The killings were gathering momentum with no end in sight.
 As we now know, by 1973 well over 200,000 Hutus had been murdered.

 Sometimes great events touch us deeply.
 How could so many people be murdered so quickly, I wondered?
 More importantly, why was the world ignoring it?
 And why and how did it come about?
 What if I had decided, as was entirely possible, to visit Burundi myself?
 And if I had, I would have been there exactly when the killings broke out.
 What then?

 The entire African continent seemed to be on a bloody run.
-A year or two back, around 1970 peace had been restored to Zaire, formerly the Democratic Republic of the Congo, after ten years of mayhem and revolt.
-Besides Uganda, mass killings of Tutsis had become the rule in Rwanda since 1959, since even before independence.
+A year or two back, around 1970 peace had been restored to the Democratic Republic of the Congo, after ten years of mayhem and revolt.
+Besides the killings in Uganda, mass killings of Tutsis had become commonplace in Rwanda since 1959, since even before independence.
 And all of southern Africa, not just Angola, was in revolt against white minority rule.

 Into the stew in my mind were the anti-Semitic zealots I had encountered at my construction jobs.
+They didn’t care who they told about their deranged plots and conspiracies.
 And they sometimes even tried to recruit me to their cause, not realizing that I was Jewish.
-This Jew-hatred was surprisingly widespread, if marginal, but it struck me as of the same coin as what was going on in Africa.
+This Jew-hatred was surprisingly widespread, if marginal, but it struck me as of the same coin as what I had seen going on in Africa.
 Selling hatred of the Other as a path to power.
-And what if one of those fanatics stupidly mistook a non-Jew for a Jew, as the object of their hatred, and then tried to kill him?
+And what if one of those fanatics stupidly mistook a non-Jew for a Jew as the object of their hatred and then tried to kill him?
 That thought was the inspiration for Jake Ries.

 I poured it out on a typewriter, as fast as I could the summer after I returned home.